Radiators, storage heaters or underfloor heating?

 It's not just a case of considering the different ways to heat your home: from oil to gas and electricity.
 You also need to consider how you spread the heat around your home – whether you use radiators, storage heaters or underfloor heating.

-Storage heaters are a type of electric radiator.
-They contain special types of bricks (made from materials, like clay) that store a lot of heat.
-So they generate heat overnight when electricity is cheapest.
+These are a type of electric radiator.
+Storage heaters contain special types of bricks (made from materials, like clay) that store a lot of heat.
+They generate heat overnight when electricity is cheapest.
 And then gradually release this throughout the next day.

 Underfloor heating relies on a series of pipes, or electric heating elements (like that found in a kettle), placed under the entire floor of a room.
 In water-based systems, the heat comes from a range of sources – like a boiler or heat pump.
 In electric systems, the elements simply heat up when switched on.

 Underfloor heating has the advantage of covering a huge surface area.
 So, it doesn’t need to get as hot but gives out an even, warm temperature.
 This makes underfloor heating a great match for heat pumps as these are better at providing low, consistent heat, rather than very hot temperatures.